 - Record any information you need for follow-up.
 Who should you contact, when and how?

 - Rate your leads to ensure you chase up the hottest leads first.

-- Find out if you can get access to the organisers? mailing lists, and whether attendees have opted in to receive marketing mail-outs from exhibitors.
+- Find out if you can access the organisers' mailing lists, and whether attendees have opted in to receive marketing mailings from exhibitors.